mcity/octane-api/README.md

 * V2X - Enumeration and power control, TSCBM/SPaT/BSM/BSM send/receive
 * Maintenance devices - Lawnmowers
 * Triggers
+* Robot Enumeration (And basic scenario control)
+* Requests and logging of status.
+* Weather Alerts

 Planned Development Schedule:
-* 08/2020 - Edge Nodes, Robot Control, Weather state, Logging / Requests
+* 09/2020 - Edge Nodes, Robot Control Schemas, Weather, Store and Repeat V2X messages
-* 09/2020 - Scenario Server side processing, Sensor Data Collection
+* 10/2020 - Scenario Server side processing, Sensor Data Collection,
 * 11/2020 - First full API spec release (RON 1)

 # Release schedule / numbering
 The latest version of the API lives in the master branch in api.yaml

 Released are granted a Release Order Number (RON) and each RON will have it's own branch at time of release.
 The highest RON branch is the latest standard of the API.